 Kiluron laughed, a little higher than he wished.
 “I will, I promise.”
 He lowered his voice, and scratched at his clothes, which were already cold and sweaty.
 He’d been more nervous than he had realized.
 “To be honest, I was afraid if I verbalized what I was going to do that I’d lose my nerve.”
 He looked in the direction that Borivat had gone.
 “Now we just have to hope it works.”

 Pulling his formal cloak tightly about himself to ward off the early morning chill, Prime Wezzix set off into Heart City.
-The mist swirled around him as he moved, thickening below his waist and glowing with an eerie phosphorescence in the dawn’s light, but though it seemed to have more substance than that to which any ordinary mist had claim, it did not impede his progress.
-Buildings with doors twice or even three times the height of a man and looked to be sketched out of shadow and sewn of the fabric of dreams reared on either side of the road he walked towards the center of the city.
+The mist swirled around him as he moved, thickening below his waist, and glowing with an eerie phosphorescence in the dawn’s light, but though it seemed to have more substance than that to which any ordinary mist had claim it did not impede his progress.
+Buildings with doors twice or even three times the height of a man reared on either side of the road, and looked to be sketched out of shadow and sewn of the fabric of dreams as he walked towards the center of the city.
 At first, there were many of these buildings, and aside from their proportions and their insubstantial structures they could have been buildings in the older sections of Merolate, but they grew more immense and monolithic as Wezzix drew closer to the city’s center.
 They seemed too to become more substantial, and they reared high into the air, higher than Wezzix had thought buildings could remain stable.

 He was halfway across the atrium when a voice boomed through the space into Wezzix’s head.
 “TRESPASSER…”

 Stopping where he was, Wezzix held up his hands.
 “I am no trespasser.
 I am Prime Wezzix, ruler of the Merolate Union.
 I’ve come to negotiate with the ruler of Heart City.”
 Despite his nerves, his voice was steady.
 This was not the first fraught negotiation in which he had participated.